SEKOIA-IO/documentation/docs/integration/categories/applicative/azure_files.md

 Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format `Azure Files`.
 Copy the intake key.

-### Pull events

-To start to pull events, you have to:

-1. Go to the [playbooks page](https://app.sekoia.io/operations/playbooks) and create a new playbook with the [Consume Eventhub messages](/xdr/features/automate/library/microsoft-azure.md#consume-eventhub-messages)
-2. Set up the trigger configuration with the EventHub's `Connection string-primary key`, the hub name, the consumer group, the storage's `Connection string-primary key` and the container name.
+Set up the intake configuration with the EventHub's `Connection string-primary key`, the hub name, the consumer group, the storage's `Connection string-primary key` and the container name.
-3. Start the playbook and enjoy your events

 {!_shared_content/operations_center/integrations/generated/70c5c3db-fae8-4825-8d8b-08d6315e1ef6_sample.md!}